Dubai vs. Abu Dhabi – Which Is Best For You?

 What Makes Abu Dhabi Special?

-The United Arab Emirates’ capital, Abu Dhabi, is situated on a small island in the Persian Gulf.
-The city’s skyline grew in tandem with the city’s oil exports.
+The United Arab Emirates’ capital, Abu Dhabi, is on a small Persian Gulf island.
+The city’s skyline grew in tandem with its oil exports.

 Due to landmarks such as Sheikh Zayed Mosque, Emirates Palace, Marina Mall, and Ferrari World, Abu Dhabi has drawn thousands of visitors over the last decade.